-Philippines president to Obama: 'I'm no American puppet'
+White House cancels Obama meeting with Philippines leader

 - Duterte says he is "not answerable to anyone except the Filipino people"

-(CNN)President Obama had better think twice about raising the issue of Philippine extra-judicial killings, warned the country's confrontational leader on Monday.
+This comes after Duterte lashed out at Obama for wading into the issue of the Philippines' leader's controversial policy toward drug dealers.

-The US president and his Philippines counterpart, Rodrigo Duterte, were set to meet in Laos this week, where Obama is attending a meeting of Southeast Asian leaders.
-White House officials previously said Obama would confront the Philippines President about his country's handling of drug dealers, including extra-judicial killings, or government executions without the benefit of judicial proceedings or due process.
+Obama and Duterte had been set to meet in Laos this week, where Obama is attending a meeting of Southeast Asian leaders.

+White House officials previously said Obama would confront the Philippines President about his country's handling of drug dealers, including extra-judicial killings, or government executions without the benefit of judicial proceedings.

-But the Filipino leader did not take kindly to that notion.
+But the Filipino leader did not take kindly to that notion, saying Obama had better think twice about raising the issue of the killings.

 "Who does he think he is?
 I am no American puppet.
 I am the president of a sovereign country and I am not answerable to anyone except the Filipino people," Duterte scoffed in a speech Monday.
 "Son of a b****, I will swear at you."